British Virgin Islands women's national football team

 The British Virgin Islands women's national football team is the national women's football team of the British Virgin Islands and is overseen by the British Virgin Islands Football Association.
+The head coach is Wayne Phillips.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.